“IMAGINING OTHER…”

 His measurements,

-levels will continue to rise unless major changes are made in the way energy is
+continue to rise unless major changes are made in the way energy is generated.

-generated.
-Moreover, CO2 remains in the atmosphere for some time so that there
+Moreover, CO2 remains in the atmosphere for some time so that there is a

-is a time-lag: even if we start reducing our output now, the results will not
+time-lag: even if we start reducing our output now, the results will not be

 Scientists believe it